List of foreign Premier League goalscorers

 This is a list of foreign Premier League goalscorers.
-The Premier League, which began in its current guise in 1992, has been represented by 114 foreign FIFA affiliated nations in total.
-As of February 2022, when Kosovan player Milot Rashica scored for Norwich City, 100 different foreign FIFA affiliated nations have been represented in the Premier League scorelist.
+The Premier League, which began in its current guise in 1992, has been represented by 122 foreign FIFA affiliated nations in total.
+As of September 2025, Haiti became the most recent country to be represented, when Jean‐Ricner Bellegarde was called up and played for Haiti, 105 different foreign FIFA affiliated nations have been represented in the Premier League scorelist.

 The following players meet both of the following two criteria: